Programme/Approved Electives for 2022/23

 Intended Learning Outcomes

-12x1 hour lecture, 12x1 hour seminar, 5x2 hour screening, 1 hour individual tutorial/feedback15 hours for group study and project construction, 100 hours preparing for lectures, seminars and the essay.
+12x1 hour lecture, 12x1 hour seminar, 5x2 hour screening, 2 hour individual consultation/feedback24 hours preparation for seminars30 hours preparation of first assessment60 hours preparation for second assessment

 Description of Module Assessment

-2500 word essayOne essay to be chosen from a selection of approximately five questions, based on the films and themes discussed on the module
+1250 word essayOne essay to be chosen from a selection of questions, based on the themes and theories discussed on the module, and referring to two of the analysed films